 No. When you sell an image on Snapwire a buyer is licensing the right to simply use the photo.
 You always retain the copyright to your photo.

 Yes.
 Every photo sold on Snapwire comes with a royalty free license, which means the buyer may use the photo multiple times without paying further royalties to the creator.
 Be sure to check the Permission status of any photo if you are planning to use the photo for commercial purposes.
+Each single photo purchased on Snapwire can be stored on a digital asset management system and comes with 5 seats licenses.
+This means 5 people may access the photo at any given time.
+Subscription photos have unique restrictions on access.

 Depending on how you plan to use the photo, you will need to know your required pixels for your project.
 A photo's height and width in pixels should exceed your required pixels in your project.
 We provide the photo's exact available pixels but here are some suggested uses for photo sizes on Snapwire:

 The photographer always maintains the copyright to their photos.
 When a buyer licenses a photo through a purchase, the photographer is granting them rights to use that photo under our terms of service.
-If a buyer licenses a photo from a photographer, they may never re-sell (or sublicense) the photo to another person or entity.
+If a buyer licenses a photo from a photographer, they may never resell (or sublicense) the photo to another person or entity.
 Other restrictions may apply.

 Every photo purchased from a Request comes with an optional exclusivity period.
 This means the buyer (alone) has the right to use the photo for the exclusivity period.
 After the period expires, other buyers may purchase a license on the photo.
 Exclusivity is currently only offered to images submitted to Requests and Private Requests (not Challenges).